Tuesday, 17 December 2019

 17th November 2019.

-Visit to this Gingee fort was a part of Thirumukkudal Temples Visit scheduled on 16th and 17th November 2019.
-We had been to the fort little earlier to take the morning photographs of Sadatullah khan Mosque and Venkataramana temple of the fort before the ASI’s Fort office opens.
-It was learnt that the visitors will be allowed only after 09.00 Hrs.
-Since the Fort will be open throughout the day, decided to come back after visiting temples at Singavaram, Nedungunam and Devikapuram.
+Visit to this Gingee fort was a part of the Thirumukkudal Temples Visit scheduled on 16th and 17th November 2019.
+We had been to the fort a little earlier to take the morning photographs of Sadatullah Khan Mosque and Venkataramana temple of the fort before the ASI’s Fort office opened.
+It was learned that the visitors will be allowed only after 09.00 Hrs.
+Since the Fort will be open throughout the day, decided to come back after visiting temples at Singavaram, Nedungunam, and Devikapuram.
 It was around 15.20 Hrs when we returned back to the Rajagiri Fort.
-Since we, scheduled to leave for Chennai and Erode, around 16.30 to 17.00 hrs decided to see only the ground level monuments of the Rajagiri fort.
+Since we, were scheduled to leave for Chennai and Erode, around 16.30 to 17.00 hrs decided to see only the ground-level monuments of the Rajagiri fort.
 The Rajagiri Fort top and the Rani Fort will be covered in the next opportunity.

 HISTORY OF GINGEE FORT.

-The Vijayanagar Emperor Krishnadevaraya posted Krishnappa as a Viceroy who later become the founder of the Nayaka line of Gingee.
-In 1677 CE Chatrapati Shivaji the great Maratha ruler had captured Gingee, It remained under the Maratha rule till about 1691CE, when the generals under the Mughal emperor Aurangzeb captured the Fort.
-Raja Desingh ( 1714 CE ) who was a subordinate ruler under the Nawabs of Arcot become famous for his historic refusal to pay tax to his overlords.
+The Vijayanagar Emperor Krishnadevaraya posted Krishnappa as a Viceroy who later became the founder of the Nayaka line of Gingee.
+In 1677 CE Chatrapati Shivaji the great Maratha ruler captured Gingee, It remained under the Maratha rule till about 1691CE, when the generals under the Mughal emperor Aurangzeb captured the Fort.
+Raja Desingh (1714 CE) who was a subordinate ruler under the Nawabs of Arcot became famous for his historic refusal to pay tax to his overlords.
 Important structures were added between 1383 to 1780 CE.

 RAJAGIRI FORT

-The fort Rajagiri, rising to a height of 800 feet is quite inaccessible on the three sides as the rock rises from the sheer base to a great height vertically and on the fourth side a ravine/ steep raise gives a difficult access in to the fort with a wooden bridge thrown across.
+The Fort Rajagiri, rising to a height of 800 feet is quite inaccessible on the three sides as the rock rises from the sheer base to a great height vertically and on the fourth side, a ravine/ steep raise gives difficult access into the fort with a wooden bridge thrown across.
 The fortification wall rises to a height of 25 feet built during different periods.
 The thickness of the wall is 5 feet built up of granite stone filled with rubbles inside.
-There are two gates in this fort namely Pondicherry / Puducherry gate on the east and Arcot or Delhi Gate on the north side.
+There are two gates in this fort namely Pondicherry / Puducherry Gate on the east and Arcot or Delhi Gate on the north side.
 Rampart has barracks at intervals and guard rooms are also constructed.

-During Krishnappa Nayak period this Anandagiri hill was called as Rajagiri.
+During the Krishnappa Nayak period, this Anandagiri hill was called Rajagiri.
 Kamalakanni Amman and Bala Ranganathar Temples are on the way to Rajagiri hill top.
-The Granary and Ranganatha temple ( added during Vijayanagara Period ), Ranganatha Bell tower, a pillared mandapa, Treasury ( an indo-saracenic Style ) and a cannon are on the top of the hill.
-The foot of Rajagiri fort is known as inner fort is with stepped well & Kalyana Mahal, Horse Stable, Elephant bath tank, Elephant stable, Granary with vaulted Chambers, A Magazine, Flag staff, an unusual building which served as audience hall, Gymnasium, Venugopala Swamy Temple also known as Bajanai Koodam and some excavated structures.
+The Granary and Ranganatha temple (added during the Vijayanagara Period), Ranganatha Bell Tower, a pillared mandapa, Treasury (an indo-saracenic Style), and a cannon are on the top of the hill.
+The foot of Rajagiri fort is known as the inner fort has stepped well & Kalyana Mahal, a Horse Stable, Elephant bath tank, Elephant stable, Granary with vaulted Chambers, A Magazine, Flagstaff, an unusual building that served as an audience hall, Gymnasium, Venugopala Swamy Temple also known as Bajanai Koodam and some excavated structures.
 Behind the Kalyana mahal are a series of cells which served as Barracks.
-The lower fort has the Venkataramana Temple, Sadathullah Khan Mosque, A Shiva Temple, Ambal Temple,.
+The lower fort has the Venkataramana Temple, Sadathullah Khan Mosque, A Shiva Temple, and Ambal Temple,.
 Chettikulam, Chakkrai kulam, Raja Desingu’s funeral platform, etc,.
-The walls of this fort were further strengthened by Marathas and several watch towers were constructed on the three hill.
+The walls of this fort were further strengthened by Marathas and several watch towers were constructed on the three hills.

 RAJA DESINGH’s FUNERAL PLATFORM